OutWooods/student_directory/Codewars.md

 I've also used this as an opportunity to practise my markdown usage.

-Below are the topcis, ordered in level of confidence.
+Below are the topics, ordered by relative confidence.

-I'll also try and add details of things I have learnt on the topics.
-And any questions I still have.
+Each is crossed off when I have completed 2 codewars problems on the topic.

 ## Topics